-The Council has adopted CIPFA's Code of Practice on Treasury Management (the Code) and this requires that the council sets out a treasury management strategy on an annual basis.
-This recommendation considers the proposed strategy for 2013/14 onwards along with current guidance from CIPFA and the DCLG.

-The primary requirements of the Code are as follows:

-- a) Receipt by full Council of an annual Treasury Management Strategy that includes the Annual Investment Strategy and Minimum Revenue Provision Policy for the year ahead. - b) Delegation by the Council of responsibilities for implementing and monitoring treasury management policies and practices and for the execution and administration of treasury management decisions. - c) Delegation by the Council of the role of scrutiny of the treasury management strategy and policies, a Mid-Year Review Report and an Annual Report covering activities during the previous year to an appropriate committee.
+- 1.3.1 The Council has adopted CIPFA's Code of Practice on Treasury Management (the Code) and this requires that the council sets out a treasury management strategy on an annual basis.
+This report considers the proposed strategy for 2013/14 onwards along with current guidance from CIPFA and the DCLG. - 1.3.2 The primary requirements of the Code are as follows: - a) Receipt by full Council of an annual Treasury Management Strategy that includes the Annual Investment Strategy and Minimum Revenue Provision Policy for the year ahead. - b) Delegation by the Council of responsibilities for implementing and monitoring treasury management policies and practices and for the execution and administration of treasury management decisions. - c) Delegation by the Council of the role of scrutiny of the treasury management strategy and policies, a Mid-Year Review Report and an Annual Report covering activities during the previous year to an appropriate committee.
 These functions have been delegated to the Audit Committee by the Council.

-The agreed process previously approved by Council is:

-a) Audit Committee will consider, as part of their monitoring role, the initial draft and make recommendations to Cabinet.

-- b) Cabinet will consider the draft and any recommendations from Audit Committee and recommend to Council - c) Council will approve the strategy by March of each year for the forthcoming financial year.
+- 1.3.3 The agreed process previously approved by Council is: - a) Audit Committee will consider, as part of their monitoring role, the initial draft and make recommendations to Cabinet. - b) Cabinet will consider the draft and any recommendations from Audit Committee and recommend to Council - c) Council will approve the strategy by March of each year for the forthcoming financial year.

-The 2012/13 Strategy
+1.4 The 2012/13 Strategy